Customize Enterprise Worker Configuration

 If you’re using Travis CI Enterprise behind an HTTP(S) proxy, we’ve got you covered.
 Since travis-worker 4.6 it is possible to run builds behind a proxy.

-How do I find out if I have the correct travis-worker version installed? #
+How to know if the correct travis-worker version got installed #

 Connect to your worker machine via SSH and run: